jlant/nwispy/README.md

 					*.png

 For example, using data contained in this repositories data directory:

 	$ python nwispy.py -f ../data/datafiles/03290500_dv.txt

 will produce the following output directory:

 	output-03290500_dv.txt/
 					error.log
 					USGS 03290500 KENTUCKY RIVER AT LOCK 2 AT LOCKPORT, KY - Discharge, cubic feet per second (MEAN).png

 To process a multiple NWIS data files the general syntax is:

 	$ python nwispy.py -f file1 file2 file3

 **-fd flag**

 The -fd flag spawns a file dialog box for users to choose files:

 	$ python nwispy.py -fd

 The above commands will create an output directory in the same manner as the -f flag.

 **-p flag**

 The -p flag shows plots to the screen for the user to analyse and query.

 	$ python nwispy.py -fd -p
 OR

 	$ python nwispy.py -f file.txt -p

 The above commands will create an output directory in the same manner as the -f flag.

+**-v flag**

+The -v flag prints data file information, such as the type of parameters found, to the screen for the user.

+	$ python nwispy.py -f file.txt -v

+The above commands will create an output directory in the same manner as the -f flag.

+**-o flag**

+The -o flag is used to allow users to name the root of the output directory.
+By default the output root name is *output*.

+	$ python nwispy.py -f file.txt my_output_dirname

+The above commands will create an output directory in the same manner as the -f flag.

 REQUIREMENTS